More case studies with Angelina®

 The technically approved flooring system Cofraplus 220 (German Technical Approval Z-26.1-55), is based on the traditional additive design concept.
 According to this concept, after its assembly the 220mm profile provides a working platform between the beams and takes the loads of the reinforcements and the concrete during construction.

 Depending on its thickness of 1,0mm, 1,13mm or 1,25mm and the height of the concrete, spans of more than 5,50m can be covered without additional propping.
 Spans of up to 10m can be achieved using a specially designed support system.
 The Enovos Car Park required no props for the spans of 5m.
-The height of the floor above the ribs was 80mm, although according to the approval an offset of 20mm had to be considered due to the use of the „wing 20“, resulting in a total concrete height of 100mm over the beam.
+The height of the floor above the ribs is 80mm after authorisation despite technique Zulassung and the utilisation of "Wing 20" that normally results in a height of 100mm.

 For assembly the profiles were inserted into these so-called wings of the beams and subsequently fixed with selfdrilling shear studs and bolted from below in the longitudinal overlap at the bottom of the ribs.
 This type of support allows to achieve a continuous slab across the beam.
 The concrete ribs are in direct contact with the beam' web, which significantly increases the negative moment capacity at this point.
 Due to this type of the profile's support the connectors can be freely arranged.
 The wings are simple formed parts made of 3,00mm steel plates in conventional S235JR steel grade, that were welded to the beam in course of the finishing process at the workshop and exposed to the same corrosion protection as the beam itself.
 The whole structure of the Enovos car park was hot-dip galvanized as common in car park construction.